kjartanhr/vardisplay.js/README.md

 ## How can I get it?
 To use vardisplay.js you can simply copy the code from either the minified or non-minified (development) version into a JavaScript file that you then include in your HTML.
 Additionally you can also include it via CDN with jsdelivr by including `<script src="https://cdn.jsdelivr.net/gh/imeuropa/vardisplay.js@master/vardisplay.min.js" defer></script>` before the closing `</body>` tag of your HTML.

+## I want a new feature, how can I get it?
+Since the code is right here on GitHub you can always fork the repository and modify the code for your own purposes or contribute to this project directly.
+If you can't or don't know how to implement your own features you can open a issue about what you'd like to be added and it can be reviewed.

 ## License
 Licensed under the MIT License.